tiffcardzdcu/corsys/corsys-gateway/README.md

 ```
 $ mvn clean compile assembly:single
 ```
-This will create executable fat JAR in the target directory of the project.
+This will create executable fat JAR in the 'target' directory of the project.

 ## Run the JAR
 ```